Financial Modeling in Excel is one of the most sought-after professional certification today.

 While a model may be elaborate or simple, it is only as good as the estimates of its modeler.
 A good model requires its’ analyst to know the business in-depth and be thorough in approach.
 To become a successful modeler, you need to be trained in specific knowledge areas.

-What does it Take to become a Pro at Financial Modelling in Excel?
+What does it Take to become a Pro at Financial Modeling in Excel?

 To become an expert in Financial modeling in excel you need to get trained in three essential modules: